 Money in Mozambique

-The currency of Mozambique is the Metical (MZN) which is divided into 100 centavos.
+The country’s currency is the Mozambican Metical (MZN), which is divided into 100 centavos.
 The plural is meticais.

-Both South African Rands (ZAR) and United States Dollars (USD) are also widely used in Mozambique.
+Both South African Rands (ZAR) and United States Dollars (USD) are also widely accepted and used in Mozambique.

 Banking in Mozambique

-There are several banks in Mozambique.
-International banks like Barclays Bank, and a few South African banks such as First National Bank Mozambique and Standard Bank, operate here.
-Most of the head offices are located in Maputo, with branches spread out across the country.
-Withdrawing large amounts of currency out of a Mozambican bank account can prove difficult.
-Expats often choose to keep a non-Mozambican bank account for working with larger sums of money.
+Most of the head offices are located in Maputo, with branches across Mozambique.
+Withdrawing large amounts of currency out of a Mozambican bank account can prove difficult, as can transferring funds out of the country.
+Expats often choose to keep a non-Mozambican bank account for working with larger sums of money, and make use of specialised companies to send money abroad.

 Opening a bank account

-Banks in Mozambique are open from Mondays to Fridays between 8am and 3pm.
+Banks in Mozambique are open from Monday to Friday between 8am and 3pm.
 Non-residents are able to open a bank account.
-Expats will need a number of documents depending on the bank they choose.
-Services provided will range considerably, but most banks do offer some form of internet banking.
+You will need a number of documents, though the exact requirements can vary depending on the bank.
+Most banks offer some form of online banking, but some transactions may require a visit to the physical branch.

 ATMs are easy to find in the capital, Maputo.
 Most ATMs have limits on how much money can be withdrawn in a single transaction.
 There are also limits on the amount that can be withdrawn throughout the day.
-ATMs are less common outside Maputo and have a tendency to run out of cash.
-Mozambican ATMs are also not all that reliable and are frequently offline.
-Expats are advised to always carry some cash on them.
+ATMs are less common in more rural areas and have a tendency to run out, so it’s a good idea to carry some spare cash.

 ATMs will generally accept international debit and credit cards alongside local cards.
 Most banks charge a transaction fee for international withdrawals.
-However, some have partnerships with local Mozambican banks to waive these fees.
+However, some have partnered with Mozambican banks to waive these fees.

 Taxes in Mozambique

-If a person is considered a resident in Mozambique, they are eligible to pay tax.
+All residents of Mozambique are eligible to pay tax.
 For tax purposes, a resident is classified as a person who has lived in Mozambique for at least 180 days during a 12-month period.
-These persons are charged income tax if their salaries exceed a certain amount.
-The percentage charged depends on annual income.
+Income tax is charged above a certain minimum income threshold, with the amount ranging from 10 to 32 percent, depending on your salary.
+Non-residents are only taxed on income earned in Mozambique, with a flat rate determining the amount due.

 Expat Health Insurance